 Note: This swimming tip article may contain affiliate links.
 Please read the disclosure for more info.

+Are there differences between swimming goggles which I should consider?
 What swimming goggles should I use for my first triathlon swim?

 I get asked these questions and many more over and over from the beginner swimmers I coach.